Harold & Kumar Escape from Guantanamo Bay

 Harold & Kumar Escape from Guantanamo Bay is a 2008 American buddy stoner comedy film written and directed by Jon Hurwitz and Hayden Schlossberg.
-The sequel to Harold & Kumar Go to White Castle (2004), it is the second installment in the Harold & Kumar franchise, and stars John Cho, Kal Penn, and Neil Patrick Harris.
-The film follows Harold Lee (Cho) and Kumar Patel (Penn) as their planned trip to Amsterdam is derailed after being wrongly imprisoned at Guantanamo Bay detention camp.
+It is the sequel to Harold & Kumar Go to White Castle (2004) and the second installment in the Harold & Kumar franchise.
+Starring John Cho, Kal Penn, Rob Corddry, Roger Bart, and Neil Patrick Harris, the film follows Harold Lee (Cho) and Kumar Patel (Penn) as their planned trip to Amsterdam is derailed after the passengers on the flight wrongly accuse the duo of being terrorists and are imprisoned at Guantanamo Bay detention camp.

-Originally considered as a direct-to-video release, Hurwitz and Schlossberg signed on for the film by January 2007, with Cho, Penn, and Harris returning soon after.
+Originally considered a direct-to-video release, Hurwitz and Schlossberg signed on for the film by January 2007, with Cho, Penn, and Harris reprising their roles from the previous film.
 Principal photography also began that month and concluded in March 2007, with filming locations including Shreveport and Amsterdam.
 Prior to release, the film faced backlash for its comedic portrayal of Guantanamo Bay, with Amnesty International mounting a campaign to highlight the testimonies of abuse and torture made by the camp's detainees.

-Harold & Kumar Escape from Guantanamo Bay was theatrically released in the U.S. on April 25, 2008, by Warner Bros., the first New Line Cinema title released after the studio's acquisition by Warner Bros.
-The film received mixed critical reception, with praise for the performances of Cho, Penn, and Harris, although some found it inferior to its predecessor.
-Conversely, the film was better received by audiences, and has gained a cult following.
+Harold & Kumar Escape from Guantanamo Bay was theatrically released in the United States on April 25, 2008, by Warner Bros., the first New Line Cinema title released after the studio's transition by Warner Bros.
+The film received mixed reviews from critics, with praise for the performances of Cho, Penn, and Harris, while others found it inferior to its predecessor.
+Conversely, the film was better received by audiences and has gained a cult following.
 It was also a commercial success, grossing over $43 million worldwide.
-The sequel, A Very Harold & Kumar Christmas, was released internationally in November 2011.
+The success of the film lead to a sequel, A Very Harold & Kumar 3D Christmas, which was released in 2011.